clipperhouse/jargon/README.md

 - #hashtags and @handles
 - Simple URLs and email address are handled _pretty well_, though can be notoriously hard to get right

-There is also an HTML tokenizer, which applies the above to text nodes in markup.

-The tokenizer preserves all tokens verbatim, so that the original text can be reconstructed with fidelity (“round tripped”).
+The tokenizer preserves all tokens verbatim, including whitespace and punctuation, so the original text can be reconstructed with fidelity (“round tripped”).

 In turn, Jargon offers a **lemmatizer**, for recognizing canonical and synonymous terms.
 For example the n-gram “Ruby on Rails” becomes ruby-on-rails.
 It implements “insensitivity” to spaces, dots and dashes.

-(It turns out™️ that the above rules apply well to structured text such as CSV and JSON.)
+(It turns out™️ that the above rules work well in structured text such as CSV and JSON.)

 ### Command line